mkkellogg/GaussianSplats3D/README.md

 | `focalAdjustment` | Hacky, non-scientific parameter for tweaking focal length related calculations.
 For scenes with very small gaussians & small details, increasing this value can help improve visual quality.
 Default value is 1.0.
 | `logLevel` | Verbosity of the console logging.
 Defaults to `GaussianSplats3D.LogLevel.None`.
 | `sphericalHarmonicsDegree` | Degree of spherical harmonics to utilize in rendering splats (assuming the data is present in the splat scene).
 Valid values are 0, 1, or 2.
 Default value is 0.
+| `enablePerScenePropertiesInSplatShader` | When true, will include a usage of per-scene attributes in the splat shader, such as opacity.
+Default is false for performance reasons.
+These properties are separate from transform properties (scale, rotation, position) that are enabled by the 'dynamicScene' parameter.
 <br>

 ### Creating KSPLAT files